gregorycrane/CrosbySchaeffer2.0/chaps/lesson24.md

 <div type="textpart" subtype="para" n="137">
-<p>There is no difference in appearance between the
-middle and the passive in the present and imperfect.
+There is no difference in appearance between the middle and the passive in the present and imperfect.
 As in the active voice, the vowel ο appears before μ or ν of the ending, while ε appears before other endings.
 The ε